InnoverseTeam/.github/profile/README.md

 # InnoverseTeam
 - Innoverse is a project for recreate Miiverse Applications for Wii U, 3DS and Desktop.
 - This project created by cedkeChat01.
-- Thanks for the person help me for translate language text on Innoverse like Bunny_V6, IsOneRandomMaltion & Azura.
+- Thanks for the person help me for translate language text on Innoverse like Bunny_V6, IsOneRandomMaltion, Azura & Tsuno.

 # For more information
 - For more information go [here](https://github.com/InnoverseTeam/Innoverse/blob/main/README.md)